tigerVPN fails to catch its prey – user attention.

 Founded in Slovakia back in 2011, this VPN now has years of experience behind it.
-The developers have not been wasting their time, either.
-As we’ll see later in this review, this is among the most user-friendly services around.
+The developers have not been wasting their time, either, creating one of the most user-friendly services around.

-It’s also one of the more socially-conscious, with 2 percent of revenues heading directly to animal welfare and conservation charities (hence the tiger branding).
+There’s also the socially-conscious angle for a VPN company – giving away 2 percent of its revenues directly to animal welfare and conservation charities.

 Is tigerVPN safe to use?